 Expats with four wives and children require SR 50,000 for iqama renewal.
-The General Directorate of Passports of the Saudi Arabian Ministry of Interior has made the advance payment of fees assessed on dependents of foreign employees a requirement for the issuing of exit/re-entry visas and the renewal of Iqama for expatriates.
+The General Directorate of Passports of the Saudi Arabian Ministry of Interior has made the advance payment of fees assessed on dependents of foreign employees a requirement for the final exit visas and the renewal of Iqama for expatriates.

 The Ministry of Finance announced the new tax for dependents of foreign employees in Saudi Arabia in 2016, and it became effective on July 1st, 2017.